 Heating to 90c for 45 minutes can lead to the molecular weight decrease of up to 20%, so heat should always be avoided as much as possible during processing.

 Sensitive to both low and high pH.
 Extreme values lead to molecular weight decrease, which is further enhanced by product heating.
 Use a pH tolerant preservative in final formulation of hyaluronic acid formulations.

 Hyaluronic acid is incompatible with cationic substances e.g. surfactants or polymers (Polyquarternium-4, Polyquarternium-10 etc.)

 Hyaluronic acid is fully soluble in water.
 It is also soluble in a mixture of ethylalcohol, isopropylalcohol propylene glycol and butylene glycol with water up to a ration of 1:1.

 Hyaluronic acid is not soluble in non-water miscible solvents

 You can view the full ingredients by Clicking Here

-Hyaluronic acid MSDS can be downloaded by Clicking Here
+Hyaluronic acid The SDS can be downloaded by Clicking Here

 Generate the certificate of analysis for your purchased product by entering your Batch Number which can be found on the packaging of your product.